Sienci-Labs/Resources/atc/atc-assembly/atc-vfd-install.md

 1. To prepare for installation, remove and unplug the **E-stop** from the table leg.

-2. Route the blue connector from the spindle cable through the table leg cutout.
+2. Route the blue connector from the spindle cable through the table leg cutout

 ![](<../../_images/_atc/_atc_assembly/temp/Screenshot 2026-02-12 at 3.32.38 PM.png>)